 Note: If you use a small screen you may have to scroll right to see all the columns.

 |Fossil Q Jacqueline|

 Top Pick for Men: Mobvoi TicWatch C2

-The Mobvoi TicWatch C2 is my pick for best smartwatch under 200 dollars.
+The Mobvoi TicWatch C2 is my pick for the best smartwatch under 200 dollars.
 First and foremost, it looks great on the wrist, giving you a sophisticated and unique look.

-The 42 mm case fits perfectly, and depending on your wrist size you can either go for the 13.mm thick case, or the 12.88 variants, which is available in rose gold.
+The 42 mm case fits perfectly, and depending on your wrist size you can either go for the 13.mm thick case or the 12.88 variants, which is available in rose gold.
 The black and platinum variants have a more masculine look which probably explains their thicker design.

 The watch has two buttons; the top button which has an orange dot at the center is used to access the menu and can be rotated to navigate through the operating system.
 The bottom button, on the other hand, can be customized to help you access your favorite apps on the watch.

 The Mobvoi TicWatch C2 is very comfortable on your wrist and lightweight as well.
 The sleek and simple design makes it easy to pair with almost any outfit.